 Pulmonology/lung specialist is a medical specialty within internal medicine that deals with the respiratory system's health, particularly the lungs, lower airway, breathing control, and their impact on blood oxygenation.
 A pulmonologist can treat any condition from asthma to tuberculosis.
 An individual struggling with respiratory disease should learn about pulmonary illnesses' comprehensive treatment procedures to improve the body's health.
 Beyond that, know about the personalized treatment plan comprising medications, therapies, and pulmonary rehabilitation to recover faster.

 A Rheumatology specialist is a certified internist or pediatrician who is qualified by additional training and experience in the diagnosis and treatment of arthritis and other diseases of the bones, joint pain, muscles, and bones.
-We all suffer from general musculoskeletal pains from time to time that lasts for just a few days.
-But, when pain in your muscles, joints, neck, back and bones is determined and tenacious for more than some days, you should see a doctor.
+We all suffer from general musculoskeletal pains from time to time that last for just a few days.
+But, when pain in your muscles, joints, neck, back, and bones is determined and tenacious for more than some days, you should see a doctor.
 Rheumatic diseases are hard to identify in their early stages, and you can have typical symptoms related to much more complex conditions.
 Rheumatologists are experts to evaluate your symptoms to diagnose and treat your disease.